 - A go-to-market action plan to establish operations in the new market.

-- Understand the optimal set of opportunities that are the most attractive and best fit for your strategic imperative.
+- Understand the most attractive opportunities and best fit for your strategic imperative.

 - Develop a go-to-market and target company acquisition action plan (if needed)